vrhovnik/azure-monitor-automation-wth/docs/01-move-to-IaaS-Azure.md

 Your job is to create (without user intervention):

 1. resources in Azure defined in upper diagram
 2. install software automatically
 3. deploy applications to web applications and expose them to internet (port 443 and 80)
 4. configure connection string for application to be working with configured database
 5. prepare and configure FQDN to access the solution

 # Test the functionality

-After creating the resources automatically, you will get FQDN.
+After creating the resources automatically, you will FQDN.
 You can test the solution as well with IP to see, if it works both ways.

-Open a browser and navigate to that website and test functionality.
+Open a browser and navigate to FQDN and test the website and REST client.

 You can also use PowerShell to open webpage with default browser: